The intersection of mindfulness and happiness at work

 The Agile and mindfulness connection

-Being a Scrum Master and mindfulness teacher at Capital One
+Being a Scrum Lead and mindfulness teacher at Capital One

 Additionally, there are many small, surprising ways that I’ve felt supported in finding space for mindfulness and happiness at work.
 Our Richmond campus has unique spaces—from the treehouse, to the walking paths around the lake, to the garden patch, to the open work spaces and indoor private alcoves—these spaces invite and inspire collaboration.
 The use of light, high ceilings and intentional design encourages creativity and contemplation.